altarchess/RistiNolla/Documentation/Weekly_report_4.md

 * Looking at doctest for unit testing with cpp, but as I have no previous experience it's a bit confusing, I'm sure I'll manage tho.

 ## Next week?
 Testing, Documentation & hopefully start improving on negamax.
+I have some extra time tomrrow, so I'm hoping to get to some tt as well for search.